telerik/blazor-docs/knowledge-base/grid-select-or-deselect-item-on-row-click.md

 ## Solution

-When Grid selection is enabled, the built-in option for deselecting a row or selecting multiple rows is `Ctrl` + Click (`Cmd` + Click on Macs).
-To deselect a row or select multiple rows by row clicking and without holding the `Ctrl` key, try the following:
+When Grid selection is enabled, the built-in option for deselecting a row or selecting multiple rows is `Ctrl` + Click (`Cmd` + Click on Macs) - see the [Grid Selection article]({%slug components/grid/selection/overview%}) for more details.
+To deselect a row or select multiple rows by row clicking and without holding the `Ctrl` key, use the following approach:

-* Disable the built-in selection
+* Cancel the built-in selection.
+You can achieve that by handling the `SelectedItemsChanged` event and not executing any logic in it.

 * Handle the Grid [OnRowClick]({%slug grid-events%}#onrowclick) event to programmatically modify the `SelectedItems` collection.

 The snippet below demonstrates how to achieve the described approach.